RLuckom/exploranda/docs/creating-accessSchemas.md

 knows how to use the `link` header to fetch the next page of results until it gets to the end.

-To be honest, the `link` header strikes me as a poor implementation of pagination--it uses a separate channel (the header) when it has a perfectly good main channel (the response body) it could use, it asks that we "Don't try to guess or construct your own URL." which would
+To be honest, the `link` header strikes me as a remarkably poor implementation of pagination--it uses a separate channel (the header) when it has a perfectly good main channel (the response body) it could use, it asks that we "Don't try to guess or construct your own URL." which would